 Day 4 – Baddeck

 Depart Baddeck and take time to explore the western shore of Cape Breton Island along the Ceilidh Trail.
-Highlights include the Provincial Parks at Long Point and Port Hood and Margaree Harbour, where you can take a nature cruise of the area.
-In the afternoon drive to Cheticamp and enjoy a Whale Watching Tour.
+Highlights include the Provincial Parks at Long Point and Port Hood and Margaree Harbour.
+In the afternoon drive to Cheticamp and enjoy a zodiac Whale Watching Tour of the area.
 Return to Baddeck.
 Overnight Baddeck.

 Day 5 – Cabot Trail